 Why you should use ephemeral environments when you do serverless

+One of the benefits of serverless is the pay-per-use pricing model you get from the platform.
+That is, if your code doesn’t run, you don’t pay for them!
 Combined with the simplified deployment flow (compared with applications running in containers or VMs) it has enabled many teams to use ephemeral environments to simplify their workflow and go faster.

 What is an “environment”?

 An environment consists of everything your application needs to operate.
-It’s a complete copy of your application, encompassing any API Gateway, Lambda functions, DynamoDB tables, EventBridge buses, etc. that your application needs.
+It’s a complete copy of your application, encompassing any API Gateway, Lambda functions, DynamoDB tables, EventBridge buses, etc., that your application needs.

 When working with serverful resources (i.e. those that charge by up-time, such as RDS databases), you should avoid creating many copies of them to avoid paying up-time multiple times.
 This requires special handling when using ephemeral environments.
 See this post [2] for more details.